 As I mentioned before, it kind of reminds me of concrete, which I like.

 It feels fresh and clean.
 And without all that stuff cluttering the workbench, I can spread out wood and materials for projects!

 See the other projects I have painted using Beyond Paint and their other shades of paint:

 - Painting Outdoor Furniture With Beyond Paint

 - A 1980’s DIY Desk

-This is what it looked like when everything was removed.
+So this is what it looked like when everything was removed.
 You can see that the gray accent wall did absolutely nothing to make my garage look pretty, which is the look I’m going for.